You’ve probably heard of the Komodo Dragon, a giant lizard unique to the Komodo National Park in Flores, East Indonesia.

 Usually, the Dragons feed on deers, pigs, water buffaloes, chickens and anything else that crosses its path.
 The Komodo Dragon doesn’t really hunt – it just stays quietly hidden until prey passes by.
 That’s when it will spring out and attack, pulling out whole chunks of flesh with its lacerated teeth and powerful neck muscles.

 A Komodo Dragon can live up to 50 years.
 You can easily identify how old a Dragon is by counting the yellow dots near its eyes.
-The female dragon lays eggs, and Komodo Dragon babies live on trees to avoid being eaten by prey.
+The female lays eggs, and Komodo Dragon babies live on trees to avoid being eaten by prey.